 FGM is a human rights abuse that continues to affect the lives of millions of women and girls around the world.
 The World Bank estimates that as of 2020, Liberia had a prevalence rate of 31.8%.
 In Liberia, FGM is deeply entrenched within the culture and is performed by traditional leaders, the zoes, as a rite of passage into womanhood and is part of an initiation into the powerful secret society – the Sande – which is run by women.
 The zoes are so powerful that membership is necessary for social, economic, or political influence in villages in around two-thirds of the country.
 Non-members could be kidnapped and forced to undergo FGM for discussing Sande issues, breaking Sande law, or passing close to the Sande bush schools.

 In 2018, Liberia outlawed FGM for one year through Executive Order No 92 on Domestic Violence.
 This Order only prohibited performing FGM on a girl under 18 years and stipulated punishment for people who violated the order.
 However, the order was not effectively implemented since it was not publicized by the government and most Liberians were unaware of its existence.
 In some other instances, the National Traditional Council, in coordination with the government, suspended the Sande bushes where FGM is practiced, the most recent being during Covid.
-Still, these bans have never led to long-term or permanent action against FGM.
+Still, these suspensions have never led to long-term or permanent action against FGM.

 Liberia has not criminalized FGM